-Researchers have been talking about “sugar” as the white poison for many years.
+Researchers have been talking about sugar as the white poison for many years.
 Others claim it’s not harmful.
 Can they both be right?
 Yes absolutely!
 It depends on who and what they are studying.

 Harmful use or addiction?

-Different impact on different people
+Different impacts on different people

-On the other hand, we can influence how our genes express themselves a lot through the lifestyle we choose.
+On the other hand, we can influence how our genes express themselves through the lifestyle we choose.
 However, the basic conditions in the form of their own inherited biochemistry play the biggest role.
 Several researchers claim that we can influence 70% of the genes’ ways of expressing themselves.

 If you are born with a sensitivity to cardiovascular disease, you might trigger disease through your lifestyle.
 But if you know about the risks and live healthily, for example by reducing stress, eating well, and quitting smoking, you can minimize the risk of injury to your arteries and heart.
 Another example is type 2 diabetes, which is a disease triggered by improper dietary habits.
 If you know there is sensitivity in your family tree, you can reduce the risk of diabetes or increase your health by learning a better lifestyle.
 Learn more about that by visiting Dietdoctor.com.